mozilla/open-leadership-framework/_articles/whitepaper.md

 - Evaluating the most inclusive, efficient levels of openness for content development, governance (or decision-making), and information-sharing for your project or organization to reach as many people as possible with the highest quality work you have to share.
 - Determining how best to interact with contributors and community members to fuel participation and innovation without exploiting others under cover of openness (Klepel, 2017).

-As an Open Leader develops, they begin to think about:
+As you develop your open leadership practice, you should begin to think about:

-- How to align the management practices of **build** with the strategic decisions they make.
+- How to align the management practices of **build** with the strategic decisions you make.
-- How to develop the personal leadership skills from **empower** that can help them share ownership of strategic decisions with contributors.
+- How to develop the personal leadership skills from **empower** that can help you share ownership of strategic decisions with contributors.

 A breakdown of each section follows.